Ralisin/Real-time_defects_monitoring/readme.md

-# real-time monitoring of defects in Laser Powder Bed Fusion
+# Real-time monitoring of defects in Laser Powder Bed Fusion

 ## Architecture